Hello World [C]

 ./hello-world

-(On Windows with chocolatey / vcpkg, the equivalent is cl hello-world.c azul.lib once azul.lib is on the linker search path.)
+(On Windows the equivalent is cl hello-world.c azul.dll.lib once the

 # Linux